pletfix/docs/en/models.md

 The `update` method expects an array of column and value pairs representing the columns that should be updated.

 > <i class="fa fa-exclamation-circle fa-2x" aria-hidden="true"></i>
-> If you use the `update` method, you will need to specify either a `fillable` or `guarded` attribute on the
+> If you use the `update` method, you should specify the `guarded` attribute on the model, as all Models protect
-> model, as all Models protect against mass-assignment by default.
+> against mass-assignment by default.

 #### Fill Existing Model